TimBilliet/decompiled-crystalclient/README.md

-# Working decompiled forge version of crystalclient
+# Working forge version of crystalclient

-## Things that currently don't work (yet)
-- alt manager (never worked in the original one anyway)
+Has some minor fixes but is almost unchanged from the original forge version.

 ## How to generate a working jar
 1. Run the gradle task "reobfShadowJar"